abhiverma866/Obstacle-resistant-RNP/README.md

 # Obstacle-resistant-RNP
 Obstacle resistant Relay Node Placement using Computational Geometry technique (Alpha Shapes and Triangulation)

-The objective of this dissertation work is to develop a strategy for relay node placement in constrained environment (i.e. obstacles).
+The objective of this work is to develop a strategy for relay node placement in constrained environment (i.e. obstacles).
 Two solutions have been proposed, first one is for estimation of obstacles shape and second for relay node placement with obstacle avoidance.
 Obstacle estimation is based on the Delaunay Triangulation which approximates the obstacles